stadibo/otm-harjoitustyo/habitRPG/documentation/testing_document.md

 The application does not give very specific error messages in case of large scale errors, like if the database is suddenly deleted.

+Not all tests work properly in Windows-environment because of not being able to delete files in use.
+This does not affect use of the application itself when run from -jar.